 In case of an overdose of Ferrum Lek ®, there were no signs of intoxication or excess iron in the body, since iron from the active substance is not present in the gastrointestinal tract in free form and is not absorbed by passive diffusion.

-Interaction with other drugs or food products has not been identified.
+No interactions with other drugs or food products have been identified.

-Concomitant use with parenteral iron preparations and other oral iron (III) preparations polymaltosate hydroxide is not recommended due to the pronounced inhibition of the absorption of orally supplied iron.
+Concomitant use of polymaltosate hydroxide with parenteral iron preparations and other oral iron (III) preparations is not recommended due to the pronounced inhibition of the absorption of orally administered iron.

 special instructions

-Ferrum Lek ® syrup does not stain the enamel of the teeth.
+Ferrum Lek ® syrup does not stain tooth enamel.

-In cases of anemia caused by an infectious or malignant disease, iron accumulates in the reticuloendothelial system, from which it is mobilized and utilized only after the underlying disease is cured.
+In cases of anemia caused by an infectious or malignant disease, iron accumulates in the reticuloendothelial system, from which it is mobilized and utilized only after the underlying disease has been cured.

-When using Ferrum Lek ®, the stool may turn dark, which does not have any clinical significance.
-Ferrum Lek ® does not affect the results of the occult blood test (selective for hemoglobin); thus, there is no need to interrupt iron therapy.
+When using the drug Ferrum Lek ®, the stool may turn dark, which does not have any clinical significance.
+The drug Ferrum Lek ® does not affect the results of the occult blood test (selective for hemoglobin); therefore, it is not necessary to interrupt iron therapy.

-Due to the low dosage, Ferrum Lek ® should not be used for the treatment of latent iron deficiency in children under 1 year of age.
+Due to the low dosage, Ferrum Lek ® should not be used in children under 1 year of age to treat latent iron deficiency.

-Note for patients with diabetes mellitus: 1 ml of Ferrum Lek ® syrup contains 0.04 XE.
+Note for diabetic patients: 1 ml of Ferrum Lek ® syrup contains 0.04 XE.

-Influence on the ability to drive vehicles and engage in other activities that require concentration of attention and speed of psychomotor reactions
+Impact on the ability to drive vehicles and engage in other activities that require concentration and speed of psychomotor reactions

-Ferrum Lek ® does not affect the ability to drive a car and control mechanisms that require increased concentration.
+Ferrum Lek ® does not affect the ability to drive a car or operate machinery that requires increased concentration.

 Not applicable.